 In relation to the Michael Fox case, TRI was not served with this labor lawsuit, but in the aim of affording evidence and facts to the procedure, it filed voluntarily its response to the labor claim before the 2nd Labor Court of San Jose, Costa Rica.
-There is a hearing for this case scheduled November 2020.
+There was a hearing for this case scheduled for November 2020, which was suspended on account of the Court's request to amend certain evidence previously received.
+Currently both parties are awaiting a new hearing date to be appointed by the Labor Court.